 FAQs

 • We will be raising money from funders who are specifically interested in funding capital projects.
-This will not stop us from raising funds to support other areas of The Library's work for which the fundraising team have separate targets.
+This will not stop us from raising funds to support other areas of the Library's work for which the fundraising team have separate targets.

 • We do not expect membership fees to increase as a result of this project.
-The Library has to increase fees annually to keep up with inflation and operating costs, however, we predict that the redevelopments will help us to further grow membership and income, which helps to keep fee increases to a minimum.
+The Library has to increase fees annually to keep up with inflation and increases in operating costs, however, we predict that the redevelopments will help us to further grow membership and income, which helps to keep fee increases to a minimum.

 Cost

 • We do not anticipate a change in opening hours due to the building project or provision of the new facilities.
+We envisage the catering in the Members’ Room being available during normal opening hours including Monday and Tuesday evenings when the Library is open late.

 • Previous building projects have concentrated on building more bookstacks so we are now at a phase where we need to add facilities that we are missing or are very limited at the Library.
-Futher bookstacks may be considered in future building projects.
+Further bookstacks may be considered in future building projects.

 • The works will comply with all regulations related to environment, current designs include an air source heat pump for the 6th floor, maximised use of natural lighting and photovoltaic solar panels to supply electricity to the 6th floor.